CHHI-FM

-CHHI-FM is a Canadian radio station broadcasting at 95.9 FM in Miramichi, New Brunswick with a classic hits format branded on-air as Rewind 95.9 owned by Stingray Group.
+CHHI-FM is a Canadian radio station broadcasting at 95.9 FM in Miramichi, New Brunswick, with a classic hits format branded on-air as Rewind 95.9 owned by Stingray Group.
 The station began broadcasting on May 6, 2013.

 History and broadcasting

 The station received approval from the CRTC to operate on the FM frequency at 95.9 FM on May 18, 2012, and began broadcasting on May 6, 2013, at 9:59 am with the station's first song "Raise Your Glass" by Pink.

 The station was originally proposed to have been carrying a country format, but switched to hot AC prior to the station's launch, following the change of formats at competing station CFAN-FM from adult contemporary to country.

 Since the launch, the station has changed its format to adult hits in response to listener demand.
 On February 12, 2021, the station flipped to classic hits branded as Rewind 95.9.

+Despite the different branding, the station is closely aligned with Stingray's Boom FM branded stations, with similar logo designs and partial sharing of programs and personalities.